khaors/geocompr/main.md

 Also, terrain processing uses heavily focal functions.
 Think, for instance, of the calculation of the slope, aspect and flow directions.
-The `terrain()` function lets you compute a few of these terrain characteristics but has not implemented all popular methods For example, the Zevenbergen and Thorne method to compute the slope is missing.
+The `terrain()` function lets you compute a few of these terrain characteristics but has not implemented all popular methods.
+For example, the Zevenbergen and Thorne method to compute the slope is missing.
 Equally, many other terrain and GIS functions are **not** implemented in R such as curvatures, contributing areas, different wetness indexes, and many more.
 Fortunately, desktop GIS commonly provide these algorithms.